dfeokti/react-typescript-blank-slate/README.md

 ## `npm start`

-Run the project locally, will open the browser.
+Run the project locally, will open the browser (port 8080).

 ## `npm run build`